 He said, "Maybe they haven't gone to work, haven't come home or they aren't answering your calls or your text messages."

-The FBI released a new missing person poster for Hania on Friday.
+The FBI released a new missing person poster for Hania.
 On the poster, the photos that show Hania wearing red were taken the day before the abduction.

 Surveillance video the FBI released the day prior shows what appears to be a man wearing light-colored shoes, a light-colored shirt and a hoodie walking south on Lambert Street, then turning north on Highway 41/Elizabethtown Highway toward the Rosewood Mobile Home Park.